raimannma/NEAT4J/CONTRIBUTING.md

 # Contributing

-Thanks for considering contributing to Default!
+Thanks for considering contributing to NEAT4J!

 ## Opening issues